 – Acquire some necessary digital skills

-If you don’t have anyone else to do it for you then you should learn to
+If you don’t have anyone else to do it for you, then you should learn to

 - Film and edit videos

-- Mix you own covers and demos
+- Mix your own covers and demos

 - Write a great proposal